Finance & Economy

 The days when games were dedicated hardware are long gone

-Although the market continues to grow in size due to the demand for Corona disaster nest eggs and other factors, it has become a high-risk market for game companies due to larger budgets and schedules.
+Although the market size continues to expand due to the demand for staying at home during the COVID-19 pandemic, the large-scale budgets and schedules have made it a high-risk market for game companies.

-Consumer games are game-specific hardware and software, such as the Nintendo DS and PlayStation.
-In the past, consumer games were the most popular type of game, but in recent years they seem to be losing their presence due to the momentum of smartphone games and PC games.
+Consumer games refer to game-specific hardware and software such as the Nintendo Switch and PlayStation.
+In the past, consumer games were synonymous with games, but in recent years they seem to be losing their presence due to the momentum of smartphone games and PC games.

-However, the consumer game market has continued to expand over the past decade, especially since the Corona disaster.
-Although less spectacular than the rise of smartphone and PC games, it is a market that is steadily expanding.
+However, the consumer game market has continued to expand in size over the past 10 years, and has become even more powerful since the COVID-19 pandemic.
+Although it is not as flashy as the rise of smartphone games and PC games, it is a market that continues to expand steadily.

-In 2023, the domestic market is estimated to be 403.9 billion yen, up 7.8% from the previous year.
-Of this amount, dedicated hardware grew 27.5% year-on-year to 267.5 billion yen, with Nintendo-Switch and PlayStation 5 selling 40.06 million and 2.59 million units, respectively, more than twice as many as the previous year.
+The domestic market size in 2023 is estimated to be 403.9 billion yen, up 7.8% from the previous year.
+Of these, dedicated hardware sales increased 27.5% year-on-year to 267.5 billion yen, with Nintendo Switch selling 4.06 million units and PlayStation 5 selling 2.59 million units, more than double the previous year.

-On the other hand, 2024 has not produced as many blockbusters as last year: as of July, “Final Fantasy VII Rebirth” (PlayStation 5) ranked first in sales with 340,000 units, followed by new titles such as “Momotaro Dentetsu World” and “Paper Mario RPG” ( (both NINTENDO Switch) followed as new titles.
-Compared to last year, sales of new titles are down, but this is partly due to the characteristics of consumer games.
+On the other hand, since the beginning of 2024, there have been no big hits like last year.
+As of July, "Final Fantasy VII Rebirth" (PlayStation 5) was ranked first in sales with 340,000 units, followed by "Momotaro Dentetsu World" and "Paper Mario RPG" (both Nintendo Switch) as new titles.
+Sales of new titles have decreased compared to last year, but this is unavoidable due to the nature of consumer games.

-This is because the scale of consumer game development is expanding every year, and the budgets and schedules are becoming more and more enormous.
+This is because the scale of consumer game development is expanding year by year, and the budgets and schedules are becoming enormous.

-In the past, many titles were developed in one to two years, but in recent years, three years or more is the norm, and it is not unusual for large-scale development of AAA titles to take seven or eight years.
+In the past, many titles were developed in about one to two years, but in recent years it has become common for it to take more than three years, and it is not uncommon for large-scale developments called AAA titles to take seven or eight years.
 As a result, there are almost no companies that can consistently release major titles every year, and AAA titles are released every few years.

-As a result, consumer game development by game companies is often a cycle of “one game at a time” that is repeated every few years.
-As a result, it is easier to predict sales and reduce risk by releasing sequels or derivatives of popular IPs rather than creating completely new IPs.
+For this reason, consumer game development by game companies is often in a cycle of repeating "one ball, one soul" every few years.
+As a result, many new works in recent years are sequels to existing series, because it is easier to predict sales and reduces risk by releasing sequels or derivative works of popular IPs rather than creating completely new IPs.

 SHARE